 Small molecules designed and synthesized are characterized by heterocyclic aromatic systems (usually DNA/RNA intercalators, such as pyrene, phenanthridine, etc.) equipped by various substituents that control selectivity.more »

-Research activities of the LSNC are focused on two topics: Supramolecular chemistry of low molecular weight organo- and hydro-gelators and Medicinal chemistry of biologically active nucleosides and nucleobase derivatives.more »
+Research activities of the LSC are focused on Supramolecular chemistry and Self-Organization of Low Molecular Weight organo- and hydro-Gelators.more »

 Cage compounds are characterized by three-dimensional structures which have defined rigid geometry and as such, they are very useful synthons in organic synthesis, as well as the indispensable substrates for the mechanistic studies.
 Moreover, the various atomic positions in a cage can serve as branching points where the additional ligating group can be introduced.
 These substituted derivatives can be used as building blocks in supramolecular chemistry.
 The first step towards employing cage compounds in the synthesis of more complex molecular systems is the understanding of their reactions.more »